-Want to do something positive in our community and build your post-college resume at the same time?
-Consider volunteering at SHARPP!
+Do something positive in your community and build your post-college resume by volunteering at SHARPP!

 SHARPP needs both Peer Advocates and Community Educators to help us fulfill our mission of providing direct services to survivors, their friends and families and education and outreach to the UNH community.
 Both volunteer programs play an important role in addressing violence at UNH.

 SHARPP is committed to the learning and professional development of UNH students.
 SHARPP volunteers help end sexual violence at UNH in two ways.
 One, by providing advocacy to survivors, their friends and families and two, by engaging in educational dialogue, awareness campaigns and prevention programs.